 Perhaps what has changed is the nature of schooling: then, in the ’60s, and ’70s as opposed to now, in the late 2000-teens.
 Then, assignments were finite and do-able.
 The effort required was in proportion to the time the average kid had to devote to it, even with a typical part-time job on the side.

 All subjects had value, not just the limited few which were on The Test.
 In fact, other than the SAT in 11th grade, there was no test that pretended to grade your entire school experience.
-And the SAT or ACT only decided whether you were ready for college.
+And the SAT or ACT only indicated whether you were ready for college.
 They did not prevent you from leaving high school.

 What I mean by “having a choice”” is not what charter school or voucher enthusiasts mean when they use the words.
-That is, being able to choose, without limit, which building you enter to further your education.
+That is, being able to choose, without limit, which building you enter into, to further your education.
 What I mean is having a choice about what you do with your time.

-It is interesting how we, as parents, often consider our children’s time to either belong to us or to their school teachers, coaches, club leaders, and lesson givers.
+It is interesting how we, as parents, often consider our children’s time to either belong to us or else to their school teachers, coaches, club leaders, and lesson givers.
 Time belongs to the adults.
 An assumption deep at the heart of this attitude is that our children will live long past our own lives.
-Their repression now has no significance, compared to their years and years of freedom as adults.
+Their repression now has no significance, compared to their years and years of freedom later.

-This overlooks not only the fact that children are as mortal as we are, but also that they have more freedom of body and mind, more time and imagination and vigor right now, than their adult selves, shackled with jobs and family responsibilities, will ever have again, .
+We overlook not only the fact that children are as mortal as we are, but also that they have more freedom of body and mind, more time and imagination and vigor right now, than their adult selves, shackled with jobs and family responsibilities, will ever have again, .